w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 2.3 Seizures and Physical Reactions to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 2.3 applies directly as written.
+Guideline 2.3 can apply directly as written.

 ##### three-flashes-or-below-threshold

 ###### Applying SC 2.3.1 Three Flashes or Below Threshold to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.3.1](https://www.w3.org/WAI/WCAG22/Understanding/three-flashes-or-below-threshold#intent), replacing “Web pages” with “non-web documents or software” , “the whole page” with “the whole non-web document or software”, and “the Web page” with “the non-web document or software”; and removing “See Conformance Requirement 5: Non-Interference”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.3.1](https://www.w3.org/WAI/WCAG22/Understanding/three-flashes-or-below-threshold#intent), replacing “Web pages” with “non-web documents or software” , “the whole page” with “the whole non-web document or software”, and “the Web page” with “the non-web document or software”; and removing “See Conformance Requirement 5: Non-Interference”.

 With these substitutions, it would read: